bordershot/dimension-python/dimension-requirements.md

 -Read over PEP8 and just familiarize yourself with a little of it.
 -COMPLETE - Run ‘pyflakes’ or ‘flake8’ against your code to see what it does and understand why it’s giving you errors (Issues created in github)
 -COMPLETE(ISH) - Write unit tests for your scripts (test-checkHost.py, check that my regex parses dpkg -l output)
--I know John runs some trending graphs at home.
+-COMPLETE - I know John runs some trending graphs at home.
 Write python script(s) that will retrieve the metrics from his home devices and POST it to his trending backend.